microsoft/live-share/docs/reference/security.md

 ### .vsls.json files in sub-folders

 Finally, just like .gitignore, .vsls.json files can be placed in sub-folders.
-Hide/exclude rules are determined by starting with the .vsls.json file in the root folder you have shared (if present) and then walking through at each sub-folder from there leading to look for .vsls.json files to process.
+Hide/exclude rules are determined by starting with the .vsls.json file in the root folder you have shared (if present) and then walking through at each sub-folder from there leading to a given file to look for .vsls.json files to process.
 The contents of .vsls.json files in folders farther down the file tree then supplement (or override) rules established at higher levels.

 ## Co-debugging